What is EMDR Therapy?

 We also know that when negative memories affect us so strongly, it’s often too uncomfortable to think about.
 Unfortunately this means it can get difficult to break those negative beliefs with traditional therapy, but not when we use eye movements and stimulation used in EMDR therapy.

-EMDR in Practice
+EMDR Therapy in Practice

 Okay so now you have learned a little about the origins of EMDR, the AIP model it operates from, and how BLS factors into it.
 This gives you a solid foundation to understanding the why behind the method of EMDR.
 To fully understand what a session of EMDR therapy looks like, let’s take a look at the specific process it uses.